-- Click icon to download the generated output. - Click icon to clear the generated output.
+- You can download the generated output by clicking the download icon. - You can clear the generated output by clicking the delete x icon.

 cnPilot Home Tools

 The Tools page for cnPilot Home devices consolidates a number of operations into a single troubleshooting interface.